MaximManns/TaskManager/README.md

 ## Database Setup

 1. Ensure that your MySQL database is running on `127.0.0.1:<port_number>`.
+   Replace <port_number> with your MySQL server's port number.
+The default is 3306.

 2. Create the `User` and `Task` tables using the SQL statements provided in the [Database Metadata](db_metadata.md) file.